Gowiem/terraform-workshops/terraform-fundamentals/exercises/11/README.md

 We haven't seen these yet, but there's yet another type of data source: a `data "template_file"` resource allows us to load a local template file and pass values into for rendering and then for use in another resource.
 In this case, we pass in our rendered templates as the startup scripts for our servers

-#### Terraform 0.12 only syntax?

-Can you identify the syntax in our project and the `microservice` module that would only work in Terraform v0.12?

 ### OK, back to our apply results